CodiumTeam/legacy-training-cpp/tennis-refactoring-kata/README.md

 You need only report the score for the current game.
 Sets and Matches are out of scope.

+# Usage
+To compile the code and execute the tests please, run

+    make

 # Credits
 Thanks to [Emily Bache](https://github.com/emilybache) for crafting this kata.